 So many wires to fit in.
 Red, blue, green, sync, 5V, audio… luckily most of the rest are ground, so I can just solder them together and connect them with a single wire.
 I could just leave them disconnected, but I want good grounding to prevent possible interference, which is common for poorly grounded scart cables.

-With the video circuit working, I lined up the wires and hot glued them in place, so nothing can be pulled out by the inevitable cord-trip that will happen sometime in the future.
-I also glued the chip down.
+With the video circuit working, I also lined up the wires and glued them in place, so nothing can be pulled out by the inevitable cord-trip that will happen sometime in the future.

 I also completed the audio circuit, spliced in the FM audio pin of the din socket, and closed up the box.